UCSC-REAL/DS2/README.md

 ## Dataset preparation

 This repository follows the codebase from [TULU](https://github.com/allenai/open-instruct).
-One can download the evaluation and original training data by running
+One can download the evaluation/training data by

 ```bash
 # eval data